THREE ASPECTS OF THE REST OF GOD

 What do you say?

 One thing is certain.
-If Saul had gone back to Tarsus we would not be able to quote from him in this booklet because there would not be any epistles to quote from.
-The history of the world for two thousand years would have been different had there been no Pauline Epistles.
+If Saul had gone back to Tarsus, we would not be able to quote from him in this article because there would not be any epistles to quote from.
+The history of the world for two thousand years would have been different had there been no Pauline epistles.

 Just how seriously does the Lord view His plan of salvation and His Word?